-Web browsers on Windows and Mac use the ⌫ Backspace for moving to last viewed page.
-Also, if you have 5 button mouse, by default the thumb buttons acts as backward and forward buttons, very convenient.
+Web browsers on Windows use the ⌫ Backspace for moving to last viewed page.

-Here's how to add web browser keys to emacs.
+Here's how to make ⌫ Backspace key to emacs's info mode 〔➤see Emacs: View Info Page〕.
 Put the following in your emacs init file.

 (defun add-browser-backspace-key-to-Info-mode () "Add some browser styled nav keys for `Info-mode'.
 The following keys are added: 【Backspace】 for `Info-history-back' 【Shift+Backspace】 for `Info-history-forward'." (progn (local-set-key (kbd "<backspace>") 'Info-history-back) (local-set-key (kbd "<S-backspace>") 'Info-history-forward) ;; (local-set-key (kbd "<mouse-8>") 'Info-history-back) 5-button mouse. the mouse numbering depends on your OS and mouse.
 Call “describe-key” then press mouse button to find out ) ;; note: on Linux Firefox, you have to turn on Backspace key for previous page.
 In the preference. http://xahlee.info/mswin/Firefox_set_backspace_previous_page.html ) (add-hook 'Info-mode-hook 'add-browser-backspace-key-to-Info-mode)

 if you have 5-buttons mouse, you can also make the 4th button do “previous page”.